 A power generation company generates electricity that is intended to be sold at wholesale.
 In general, a power generation company may not own a transmission or distribution facility and may not have a certificated service territory.
 A retail electric provider sells electric energy to retail electric customers.
 A retail electric provider may not own or operate generation assets.
 A transmission and distribution utility owns or operates facilities to transmit or distribute electricity.
 Pursuant to the unbundling provisions of the Restructuring Act, the terms of a business separation plan approved by the Texas commission and separation agreements among the companies, the integrated electric utility business of the integrated utility that was a predecessor of CenterPoint Houston was split among three separate companies.
 Texas Genco, LP was, until December 2004 as described below, the power generation company which owned and operated the electric generation assets formerly owned by the integrated utility and sold electricity in wholesale transactions.
 CenterPoint Houston is a transmission and distribution utility that now owns and operates the transmission and distribution facilities used to transmit and distribute electricity.
 Reliant Energy Retail Services, LLC and Reliant Energy Solutions, LLC are the retail electric providers that succeeded to the retail customers which, prior to January 2002, had been served by the integrated utility.
-CenterPoint Houston is a wholly owned indirect subsidiary of CenterPoint Energy.
-Texas Genco, LP is a wholly owned indirect subsidiary of Texas Genco, LP is as a wholly owned indirect subsidiary of Texas Genco, LP is fossil generation assets to third parties for approximately \$2.2 billion.
-In the second step of the transaction, which was completed in April 2005, the buyers acquired Texas Genco Holdings and the remaining nuclear generation assets for approximately \$700 million.
-Reliant Energy Retail Services and Reliant Energy Solutions are wholly owned subsidiaries of Reliant Energ
+CenterPoint Houston is a wholly owned indirect subsidiary of Texas Genco, LP is a wholly owned indirect subsidiary of Texas Genco, LP is a wholly owned indirect subsidiary of Texas Genco, LP is a wholly of the common stock of which was indirectly owned by CenterPoint Tenergy prior to December 2004.
+In December 2004, Texas Genco Holdings and Texas Genco, LP completed the sale of all of Texas Genco, LP's fossil generation assets for approximately \$700 million.
+Reliant Energy Retail Services and Reliant Energy Solutions are wholly owned subsidiaries of Reliant Energy Solutions are who